protyposis/yi-mirrorless-firmware-tools/README.md

 ### Next steps

  * Determine where the sizes of the compressed sections within the first section are stored to support decompression of all firmware versions
+ * Determine where the first 18 byte of the compressed sections come from
+ * Write packer to create flashable FW file from unpacked/modified data
  * Identify partition table format and decode
  * Disassemble first section
  * Change something simple (e.g. the 500 shot limit in the beta firmware), repack FW file and upload to camera